anshulraheja/javascript_portfolio/README.md

 ### Description

-This is the javscript version of my portfolio
+This is the javscript version of my portfolio.

 ### Tech Stack

 JavaScript, HTML, CSS

 # Installation